-- c) All final stage core modules are passed; and - d) The final programme average is no less than 50. - 60.
-Marks from all modules studied at Stages 2, 3 and 4 are used to determine your degree classification and so the marks for these modules must be returned using the University Common Scale (DC Scale); note that appropriate modules taken during an intercalating year, in accordance with the degree programme regulations, may be excluded from the calculation. - 61.
-Any non-modular aggregated assessment at Stages 2, 3 and 4, may contribute to your degree classification as specified in the relevant degree programme regulations. - 62.
+- a) All the modules beyond Stage 1 in the degree programme are passed; or - b) No more than a maximum of 20 credits beyond Stage 1 are failed; and - c) All final stage core modules are passed; and - d) The final programme average is no less than 50. - 61.
+Marks from all modules studied at Stages 2, 3 and 4 are used to determine your degree classification and so the marks for these modules must be returned using the University's Degree Classification Scale; note that appropriate modules taken during an intercalating year, in accordance with the degree programme regulations, may be excluded from the calculation. - 62.
+Any non-modular aggregated assessment at Stages 2, 3 and 4, may contribute to your degree classification as specified in the relevant degree programme regulations. - 63.
 The degree programme regulations specify the weight to be given to each stage beyond Stage 1.
 The stage averages shall be combined, according to the prescribed weightings, to produce an overall average, which is also rounded to one decimal place.
 The final programme average is then obtained by rounding the overall average to the nearest whole number.
-For a four-year programme the weighting Stage 2: Stage 3: Stage 4 is either 1:2:2; 1:3:3; or 1:2:3. - 63.
+For a four-year programme the weighting Stage 2: Stage 3: Stage 4 is either 1:2:2; 1:3:3; or 1:2:3. - 64.
 A final module mark is calculated by using the most recent component marks.
 In some cases, this may be a combination of second and first attempt component marks, depending on the normal resit arrangements for the module.
 It is not the case, however, that the best component marks automatically carry forward to the final module mark.

-In addition to the principles set out in IV Assessment Regulations I 27 and 28
+In addition to the principles set out in IV Assessment Regulations I.27 and 28

-- 64. The Board of Examiners must consider whether or not to exercise discretion (including the possibility of awarding a higher classification of degree, if relevant) when: - a) After the first attempt at the final stage, the Board of Examiners must consider whether or not to exercise discretion to award a higher classification of degree when you have a final programme average within two marks of a classification boundary.
-The Board of Examiners shall have regard to the following: - The overall profile of individual marks achieved in modules; - ii Exceptional performance in any particular module (for example research-based modules or an oral examination where this is part of the degree programme regulations). - b) When there is a positive assessment of the impact of medical or other mitigating circumstances by the Personal Extenuating Circumstances Committee.
+- 65. The Board of Examiners must consider whether or not to exercise discretion (including the possibility of awarding a higher classification of degree, if relevant) when: - a) After the first attempt at the final stage you have a final programme average within two marks of a classification boundary.
+The Board of Examiners shall have regard to the following: - i The overall profile of individual marks achieved in modules; - ii Exceptional performance in any particular module (for example research-based modules or an oral examination where this is part of the degree programme regulations). - b) When there is a positive assessment of the impact of medical or other mitigating circumstances by the Personal Extenuating Circumstances Committee.